 Please note that proof of income must accompany your application.
 We request that you provide a copy of the most recently filed tax return.
-In the absence of such document, a pay stub, proof of social security benefits, Student Aid Report (SAR) or any other type of government assistance documents will suffice.
-If you are under 24 years of age you must provide proof for self and your parents, if over 24, proof is required for self only.
+In the absence of such document, a pay stub, proof of social security benefits, Student Aid Report (SAR), or any other type of government assistance documents will suffice.
+If you are under 24 years of age you must provide proof for yourself and your parents, if over 24, the proof is required for yourself only.

 To be eligible for the TRIO Student Support Services program, students must meet all of the following criteria:

 - Be a citizen or permanent resident alien of the United States;

 - Currently enrolled at CSN, taking at least 6 credits during the fall and spring semesters.

 - Pursuing a two-year degree program or be on a transfer track to a four-year institution;